mdickinson/bigfloat/bigfloat_cython/docs/index.rst

 Where to get it
 ^^^^^^^^^^^^^^^

-The latest released version of the :mod:`bigfloat` module can be downloaded from its place at the `Python Package Index
+The latest released version of the :mod:`bigfloat` package can be downloaded from its place at the `Python Package Index
 <http://pypi.python.org/pypi/bigfloat/>`_.
 Development sources can be
 checked out from the project's `bitbucket page